giacomocamposampiero/algolab/problems/defensive-line/README.md

 ![equation](https://latex.codecogs.com/svg.image?\sum_{j=a_i}^{b_i}v_j=k)

 This can be done in linear time using a sliding window approach.
-For simplicity, the intervals are store in a new vector, which in position `i` contains the length of the interval (if there is an interval starting at `i`) or -1 in case there are no intervals starting in that position.
+For simplicity, the intervals are stored in a new vector, which in position `i` contains the length of the interval (if there is an interval starting at `i`) or -1 in case there are no intervals starting in that position.

 Now that we have every candidate interval, we have to choose the best non-overlapping *m* within them such that the sum of their lengths is maximized.
 The only way (that I found) to deal with this problem is to actually use DP.
 The DP state is defined as "the maximum sum of lenghts of *m* intervals from the index *i*".
 Note that we will need a 2-dimensional DP table, where the first dimension is for the starting point of the interval, whereas the second dimension if for the number *m* of intervals that we're allowed to pick.